Shopping for life insurance can be troublesome, and it’s even harder if you have a health problem, like prostate cancer.

-Stage and Grade:
+Stage and Grade

 No Medical Exam Life Insurance

-While we don’t recommend no exam policies for the first choice, they are there if you need them.
+While we don’t recommend a no exam policies for the first choice, they are there if you need them.
 You don’t have to be a life insurance genius to decipher these policies.
 Life insurance without the medical exam.

 The obvious advantage is that these plans allow more applicants to get insurance coverage without fear of being declined for insurance coverage.

 One of the benefits of these no exam policies is how quickly you get a decision.
 Without the long process of the exam, the whole thing goes much faster.
-Instead of waiting more than a month, you can get a plan in days.
+Instead of waiting for more than a month, you can get a plan in days.

 No exam policies sound great, who wants to give a blood sample?
 The problem is these policies are expensive.

 Getting Cheaper Life Insurance

 We hear a lot of excuses as t why people don’t have life insurance, but the one we hear the most is, “I can’t afford to have a plan.”
 Sure, everyone’s finances are different, but policies are cheaper than you may assume.